IBM/docker-dojo/README.md

 Removing intermediate container 85c240f03ae9
 ```

-Here we’re not actually modifying the file system of any container/image, we’re just added extra metadata to the image.
+Here we’re not actually modifying the file system of any container/image, we’re just adding extra metadata to the image.
 And, in this case we’re telling Docker that we’re going to expect incoming traffic to come in on port 80.
 This will be useful if we ever ask Docker to automatically map all exposed ports to the host - because the list of ports will be taken from these EXPOSE commands.
 You can still do the mapping manually (as we did before) if needed though.

 ```
 Step 4/4 : ENTRYPOINT /myapp